OpenModelica/OpenModelica/doc/UsersGuide/source/solving.rst

 Importing initial values from previous simulations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In many use cases it is useful to import initial values from previous simulations, possibly obtained with
-another Modelica tool, and saved in a .mat file.
+another Modelica tool, which are saved in a .mat file.
 There are two different options to do that.

 The first option is to solve the initial equations specified by the Modelica model, using the previous simulation results to
 obtain good initial guesses for the iterative solvers.
 This can be very helpful in case the initialization problem involves the